 Preparation for the Journey

 – Filming in Lapland here has made me realize that we still have wild locations in the world.
 For me, Lapland is the only place in Europe where you can really feel the wilderness.
 Contrary to lots of other parts of the world, you can still film large carnivores like wolverines and bears in the wild.
-To create the relationship of trust between the animal and us.
+To create a relationship of trust between the animal and us.
 That means spending days and days outside waiting for the animal to establish trust and let me be a part of his family.
 That was a real challenge.

 Getting to Lapland and moving around, however, is not a problem, thanks in part to Lapland’s extensive infrastructure.